Theodore Leighton Pennell: Early years and 1890s

 Born in England in 1867, Theodore Pennell was educated at Eastbourne College and qualified as a doctor (MB, MRCS, LRCP) in 1890, completing his MD and FRCS in 1891.
 He offered his services to the Church Missionary Society (CMS) in 1890.
 His father had died during his childhood, so he developed a very close relationship with his mother.
 When CMS sent Pennell to India, his mother decided to go too, and they both began learning Urdu.
 They reached Karachi in 1892 and went to Dera Ismail Khan, where Pennell began medical work.
-He often traveled round the villages, wearing Pathan dress and living with the people.
+He often traveled around the villages, wearing Pathan dress and living with the people.
 He made his first visit to Tank in 1893 and established relationships with the Masud and Wazir tribes.

 In October 1893, he moved to Bannu to present the gospel to travelers to and from Afghanistan.
 He was fluent in Urdu and Pushtu by then.
-He combined medical work with public preaching in Pushtu and selling Christian literature, in Bannu and the surrounding villages, accompanied by the first Christian in Bannu, Jahan Khan.
+He combined medical work with public preaching in Pushtu and selling Christian literature in Bannu and the surrounding villages, accompanied by the first Christian in Bannu, Jahan Khan.
 The mullahs strongly opposed his work, warning people not to accept his medicine.
 The mullahs tried to drive people away by telling them that the medicines contained alcohol and pig's blood, and would turn them forcibly into Christians.
 They also said that if the people were fated to die, then it would be better to die as believers.

 Pennell built a small hospital at Bannu with his mother's money.
 In 1895, he opened a mission boarding school.
 Several Muslim inquirers showed an interest in baptism, but faced great opposition from relatives and other Muslims.
 Among his converts were Tayib Khan and Sayyid Badshah.
 Sayyid Badshah was shot dead soon after making his profession of faith.
 In 1896, Pennell was invited to visit the bandit Chakki.
 Pennell shared the gospel with him to such an effect that soon afterwards Chakki left his banditry; he wrote to Pennell: "I constantly meditate on your words and I have given up killing and robbery."

 In 1897, Pennell bought a printing press from Lahore and began publishing a newspaper.
-There was fighting between the British and the Wazirs but Pennell refused to have an armed guard.
+There was fighting between the British and the Wazirs, but Pennell refused to have an armed guard.
 "Our best defence is our loving relationship with the tribes," he said.
 "Rifles and other weapons cannot protect us."
-In 1898 Pennell passed his Persian exams and began studying Arabic.
+In 1898, Pennell passed his Persian exams and began studying Arabic.
 He preached regularly in Bannu bazaar, despite opposition.
 Once an Afghan bit his finger, but in court Pennell still pleaded for the Afghan's release.
-Later three Afghans became Christians.
+Later, three Afghans became Christians.